 The inclusion of forwarding sound conditioning and backward sound conditioning (which is the use of acoustic stimuli after exposure to traumatic noise) has been shown to protect a person’s hearing capability against noise trauma.
 It may also prevent the cortical map reorganization induced by traumatic noise.

 Researchers from Stanford University conducted a randomized controlled clinical study with significant results.
 They observed a significant improvement of pure-tone hearing thresholds of 10 dB or more in 78% of participants.
 Female participants show a notable difference in the first dependent variable from male subjects.
-However, older participants showed no significant difference from the younger counterparts.
+However, older participants showed no significant difference from their younger counterparts.

 How AudioCardio uses TSC